kent-map/kent/19c/19c-wain-biography.md

 in north London.

 By 1925 Louis was certified insane with schizophrenia and confined in a pauper’s asylum at Springfield Hospital, Tooting, the county asylum for Middlesex.
-His plight was discovered and science fiction writer HG Wells made a radio appeal to help raise money forhis ongoing care.
+His plight was discovered and science fiction writer [H. G. Wells](/20c/20c-wellshg-biography) made a radio appeal to help raise money forhis ongoing care.

 As a result Louis was transferred to the Bethlem Royal Hospital in Southwark where he spent the next five years.
 He died at